tomjoht/tomjoht.github.io/_publishingapidocs/publishingapidocs-1-4.md

 You could just remember to add the exact same sections on each page, but this requires more manual consistency.

-Different publishing platforms have different ways of creating templates

 ## Pushing values into more stylized outputs

 You might want to insert various values (descriptions, methods, parameters, etc.) into a highly stylized output.
 Rather than work with all the style tags in your page directly, you can create values that exist as an object on a page.
 A custom script can loop through the objects and insert the values into your template.